-Diabetes is a metabolic disorder characterized by a failure to secrete enough insulin, or, in some cases, the cells do not respond appropriately to the insulin that is produced.
-Because insulin is needed by the body to convert glucose into energy, these failures result in abnormally high levels of glucose accumulating in the blood.
+Diabetes is a metabolic disorder characterized by issues with the body’s use of insulin.
+There are differing types of diabetes, classified on how the body responds to insulin, such as failing to secrete enough insulin not responding appropriately to the insulin that is produced.
+Since insulin is needed by the body to convert glucose into energy, these failures result in abnormally high levels of glucose accumulating in the blood.

 The three main types of diabetes - type 1, type 2, and gestational - are all defined as metabolic disorders that affect the way the body metabolizes, or uses, digested food to make glucose, the main source of fuel for the body.